gdsports/NSGadget_Teensy/README.md

 For graphic joy-con diagrams see the [following](https://en-americas-support.nintendo.com/app/answers/detail/a_id/22634/~/joy-con-controller-diagram).

-Note 1: The thumbsticks are clickable so they also count as buttons.
+Note 1: The NS thumbsticks are clickable so they also count as buttons.
 See "Left Stick" and "Right Stick" above.

 Note 2: The direction buttons (Up, Right, Down, Left) are reported as an 8 direction D pad so some combinations cannot be reported.

 ## examples/NSPassthru

-Teensy 3.6 USB NS gamepad pass through and conversion.
+Teensy 3.6/4.1 USB NS gamepad pass through and conversion.

 Select "NS Gamepad" from the "Tools > USB Type" menu.